myoung7/virtual-tourist/README.md

 Currently in a beta stage.
 There are quite a few issues that need to be rectified.

 ## Known Issues
-- When loading a pin, the Photo Album View Controller displays every image that's ever been loaded.
 - After placing a pin, have to tap and load a pin once in order to drag it.
 - Pins don't load upon opening app.